-POLICO aims at offering new perspectives to political-social issues by:
+POLICO aims at offering new perspectives on political-social issues by:

-familiarising students to Discourse Analysis methods and to the study and analysis of the parameters and root causes that create some important political and social phenomena
+familiarising students with Discourse Analysis methods and to the study and with analysis of the parameters and root causes that create some important political and social phenomena

 engaging students to deal with issues that combine, on one hand, the use of Language as a “tool” and, on the other, the study and analysis of concepts such as society, power, nationality/ethnicity, marginalisation, contact of civilisations, etc.

 Studying at POLICO is equivalent to 90 ECTS credits (30 of which are gained after the student’s successful thesis defense).

 Each 2-hour course is taught in Greek, and examinations take place in February and June in the form of:

 - Written or speaking test

 - A combination of the above.

 Duration of studies